875 North Michigan Avenue

-- The restaurant on the 95th floor of this building was formerly called The 95th.
-It is now The Signature Room.
+- The restaurant on the 95th floor of this building was originally called The 95th.

 - 47 floors of the Hancock Center are residential.
-It is like a city unto itself, and people do not have to leave the building.
-The people who live there have their own post office, supermarket, day care center, shops, full-sized swimming pool, library, gym, and other amenities.
+It is like a city unto itself, and residents do not have to leave the building.
+The people who live there have their own post office, supermarket, restaurants (with preferred seating for residents), shops, a full-sized swimming pool, library, gym, and other amenities.

-- The most coveted views are to the North, overlooking Lincoln Park, and where there is less noise from the city.
+- The most coveted views are to the north, overlooking Lincoln Park.
+The north side of the building also receives less noise from the city.

 - East views are least popular, especially on higher floors, because the blue lake melds with the blue sky and there's not much to see other than blue.

-- Some Southern views are problematic because they overlook the roof of Water Tower Place.
+- Some southern views are problematic because they overlook the roof of the skyscraper next door.
 Residents complain that it's like having a parking lot outside their windows.

 - At the time it was completed, this building had 720 apartments.
 That number has been reduced as various units were combined to make larger homes.

 - This building and others surrounding it were erected at the location of the first City of Chicago cemetery.
-While all of the graves were supposed to have been moved to the former cemetery in what is now Lincoln Park construction in the area still turns up the occasional body.
+While all of the graves were supposed to have been moved to the cemetery in what is now Lincoln Park (and then moved again when that cemetery closed), construction in the area still turns up the occasional body.

-- Before the 2009 switchover to digital television the Hancock Center's two masts carried the transmitting antennae for ten TV stations and five backup TV transmitters.
+- Before the 2009 switchover to digital television, this building's two masts carried the primary transmitting antennae for 10 television stations and five backup TV transmitters.

-- The Eastern mast is the taller of the two.
-It is 1,503 feet and three inches from the ground to the tip.
+- The eastern mast is the taller of the two.
+It is 1,506 feet and three inches from the ground to the tip.

-- For decades the Signature Room, the restaurant at the top of the Hancock, would keep its wine in a wine cellar -- literally.
+- For decades the restaurant at the top of the building would keep its wine in a literal wine cellar.
 Even though the restaurant is on the 94th floor, wine was kept in the basement and brought up as needed.
 All of the wine was moved upstairs around 2000.

-- The Hancock elevators are billed as the fastest in America, climbing 95 stories in 40 seconds.
+- When this building opened, its elevators were billed as the fastest in America, climbing 95 stories in 40 seconds.

-- Famed architect Mies van der Rohe once designed a skyscraper for this plot, but it was never built and today's John Hancock Center took its place.
+- Famed architect Mies van der Rohe once designed a skyscraper for this plot, but it was never built.

 - The women's bathrooms at the 96th floor bar are routinely named the best in the city, in no small part because of the view.

-- Talk show host Jerry Springer rented a condominium on the 91st floor of this building when his show was filed in Chicago.
-It moved to Connecticut in 2009.
+- Talk show host Jerry Springer lived on the 91st floor of this building when his show was filmed in Chicago.

 - The restaurant on the 95th floor of this building is where President Barack Obama and his wife Michelle had their first date.